Introduction to Large Projects

 This section describes in detail the methods the new business will employ to successfully penetrate the marketplace.
 Will it require salespeople?
 What will be the market share goals for the first three years?
 How will these goals be achieved?
 What will be the costs of advertising and promotion?

 The specific people who will be managing the new venture should be identified here.
 Complete resumes of key management people should be provided.
 If the owners don’t possess adequate management expertise for this particular business, it may be essential to find an industry partner who, in return for an ownership share, will provide experienced management to the venture.
 If so, identifying the industry partner is important, along with the provision to the venture specific expertise.
 Additionally, explaining the terms of the partnership is necessary here too.

 This section should discuss the schedule for the development of the new venture, along with key anticipated milestones such as financing completed, construction completion, the opening of business, achievement of breakeven, etc. Any strategic planning, such as an annual project or business objectives should be included here.

-The Critical Risks and Problems
+Critical Risks and Problems

 Financial Data and Projections

 This section should include the outputs of a Financial Modelling exercise it shows the Sources and Uses of Funds, Three years of pro forma profit/loss statements, cash flows and balance sheets, and a Breakeven Analysis.
-All the assumptions that were made in the pro forma should accompany them on a separate narrative sheet.
+All the assumptions made in the pro forma should accompany them on a separate narrative sheet.
 The forecasts of revenues (sales) should tie in with the information learned in the Market Analysis.